mosbth/html-slideshow/README.md

 </script>
 ```

-When you open the html file in a browser, each `<script>` tag is rendered to be a slide.
+When you open the html file in a browser, each `<script>` tag is rendered to be displayed as a slide.

 It can look like this.